Regulated chiral gauge theory and the strong CP problem: Discussion

 {While the bulk zeromodes far off in the fifth dimension act as cosmic censors which ensure that we can only access trivial gauge field topology experimentally, they do not suppress local topological fluctuations.
 Thus the dispersion relation for the $\eta'$ at nonzero momenta is that for a massive particle; its $p=0$ mode, however, is an exact zeromode of the theory.
 One similarly finds conventional results for the closely related correlator of topological fluctuations in the gluon field, $K(p) = \int d^4x\,e^{ipx} \vev{\tilde GG(x) \,\tilde G G(0)}$, for all nonzero values of $p_\mu$.
-As a result, the theory can possess an exact global $U(1)_A$ symmetry that is spontaneously broken without a corresponding Goldstone mode -- something that is impossible in a purely four-dimensional theory.
+As a result, the theory can possess an exact global $U(1)_A$ symmetry that is spontaneously broken without a corresponding Nambu-Goldstone mode -- something that is impossible in a purely four-dimensional theory.
 That $U(1)_A$ symmetry, which is exact in the full theory but anomalous on the boundary, allows one to rotate into bulk degrees of freedom any $CP$-violating phase of the boundary theory, rendering it unphysical in the boundary theory. \bcf~therefore provides an example for how QCD as part of a chiral gauge theory (the Standard Model) might look different from a purely 4d vector-like gauge theory with the same particle content.
 Since the difference we are finding addresses an outstanding problem of the Standard Model -- the strong $CP$ problem -- perhaps this exotic conclusion should be taken seriously. }

-{While the \bcf~construction was intended as an approach for computing the consequences of chiral gauge theory on a computer, if the consequence is that the strong interactions automatically conserve $CP$ it is natural to ask whether this might be how the universe actually works, e.g., whether we consist of edge states in a 4d world that forms the boundary of a higher dimensional spacetime which behaves like a topological insulator.
+{While the \bcf~construction was intended as an approach for computing the consequences of chiral gauge theory on a computer, if a consequence is the resolution of the strong $CP$ problem it is natural to ask whether this might be how the universe actually works, e.g., whether we consist of edge states in a 4d world that forms the boundary of a higher dimensional spacetime which behaves like a topological insulator.
 For a dynamical, cosmological model of this sort to be considered, one would have to be able to construct a version of the theory in Minkowski spacetime.
 A central challenge for such a construction is understanding how one can realize its 5d gauge fields in real time that exhibit only 4d dynamics.}